HoangPhuc15/SelfTune-EA/README.md

 1. **Signal Detection** – Indicators update once per bar.
 If ≥3 components agree, a candidate trade is formed with a unique pattern mask.
 2. **Probability & Lot Sizing** – The regression model projects win probability and confidence.
 Lots are computed from risk settings, clamped to `InpBaseLot`, and scaled by confidence when applicable.
 3. **Trade Management** – The EA enters trades sequentially per direction.
 Grid recoveries respect the stored anchor lot/price and the configured step.
+You can defer adaptive spacing until a basket builds up by adjusting `InpDynamicStepStart`; early levels use the static `InpGridStepPoints`, while later ones switch to the adaptive ATR/indicator spacing.
 No hard stop-losses are placed; exits rely on virtual cluster profit targets.
 4. **Cluster Handling** – Basket profit is monitored on every tick.
 When the adaptive target is hit, the EA closes the oldest orders first, optionally leaving overlap positions to continue recovery.
 5. **Learning Cycle** – On every trade close, the EA appends trade data to the dataset.
 After 100 closed trades, it activates learning, retraining regression coefficients every 20 trades.